chiefbrob/mtaa/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Brian Obare via [brianobare@gmail.com](mailto:brianobare@gmail.com).
+If you discover a security vulnerability within Mtaa app, please send an e-mail to Brian Obare via [brianobare@gmail.com](mailto:brianobare@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License